0xlunaka/scroll-frontend/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Documentation Structure

+The documentation is organized into the following files in the `docs/` folder:

+- `intro.md` - Welcome and getting started guide
+- `turnchain-combat.md` - TurnChain combat system mechanics
+- `burokku-orders.md` - The five Burokku Orders and their philosophies
+- `card-progression.md` - Card evolution and rarity system
+- `world-lore.md` - World history, continents, and lore
+- `meme-senshi-database.md` - Complete character database

 ## Deployment